-Norms and values,1930s UK: insights from an insurance policy
+Social norms and values 1930s: insights from an insurance policy

 The 1938 'Hearth and Home' insurance policy

-In July 1938 my parents married and set up home at 9 Brook Avenue, Edgware, Middlesex on the northern edge of London.
+In July 1938 my parents married and set up home at 9 Brook Avenue, Edgware on the northern edge of Greater London.
 The house was quite an ordinary semi-detached, typical of the pre-WW2 houses of London's suburbia.
 My father insured its contents from July 5th 1938 in what was called a 'Hearth and Home' policy from the Prudential Assurance Company.
 Both it and its subsequent endorsements have survived.
-They give unique insights into the social norms and value of money at the time.

 The physical size and paper quality of the insurance policy

-What is immediately striking about the policy document is that it is on one very large and heavy sheet of paper.
+What is immediately striking about the policy document is that it is on a single very large and heavy sheet of paper.

-World War Two with its ensuing shortages was still more than a year away.
-So it is not surprising that the size and paper quality of the policy document show a left over from earlier times when official documents were written on parchments.
+The photos give an indication of the size of the policy size, but do not convey the parchment-like feel of the paper which is quite thick.
+As World War Two with its ensuing shortages was still more than a year away, the size and quality of the paper is an allusion to earlier times when official documents were written on parchments.
 These were often of odd sizes and generally larger than the paper size used to today.
 So I suspect that the Prudential Assurance Company was aiming to impress with tradition and reliability.

-Subsequent endorsements, stuck onto the policy in later years - ie during World War Two and in the following years of continuing shortages - are much smaller in size and on thinner paper, as was my father's only surviving house buildings insurance policy of a decade later.
+Subsequent endorsements, stuck onto the policy in later years are much smaller in size and on thinner paper, as was my father's only surviving house buildings insurance policy of a decade later.

-Insights into social norms from the insurance policy
+Insights from the insurance policy into social norms of the time

 This inclusion highlights the fact that the aircraft of the 1930s were open to the air, such that the pilot could, if he so wished, drop things overboard.